barn53/convert-mp4-to-mov/README.md

 # convert-mp4-to-mov
-Just a little python script to convert all .mp4 files within a directory into .mov - needed for Davinci Resolve audio problems with .mp4 containers
+Just a little python script to convert all .mp4 files within a directory into .mov - needed for Davinci Resolve audio problems with .mp4 containers.

+This done with a call to ffmpeg.